Mark Kleiman: Early life

 Born in Phoenix to a Jewish family, Kleiman grew up in Baltimore and attended the Baltimore public schools.
 He was a graduate of Haverford College and received a master's degree in public policy from the John F. Kennedy School of Government at Harvard University in 1977 and a Ph.D. in public policy, also from Harvard, in 1985.

 Academic career

 Kleiman served for 18 years as a professor of public policy at the UCLA Luskin School of Public Affairs.
 He was also a visiting professor at Harvard Law School and the University of Virginia Batten School of Leadership and Public Policy (2012), and the first Thomas C. Schelling Visiting Professor at the University of Maryland School of Public Policy (2006-2007).

-Kleiman was an emeritus professor at UCLA, a professor of public policy at New York University, and an adjunct scholar at the Center for American Progress.
+Kleiman was an emeritus professor at UCLA, a professor of public policy at New York University from 2015 until his death, and an adjunct scholar at the Center for American Progress.
 He was also a member of the Committee on Law and Justice of the United States National Research Council and editor of the Journal of Drug Policy Analysis.